LivioBaetscher/fullPrecN/README.md

 hmmcompete is a program used for the HMM search process.

+INSTALATION is a short explanation hoe to install the third party software and run a simple test.

+ZhangJ.fasta is a fasta file from a study of Zhang et al. it contains spider neurotoxins and is needed to run a test.

 All the models and hmmcompete need to be copied into the working directory (the same directory where fullPrecN is located).

 ### USAGE